 Asparagus, like most vegetables, is available year round from somewhere on the globe, often from Peru.
 But asparagus lovers know that springtime is the best time for this tasty and tender treat.
 As the weather warms, the harvest goes from Peru, to Mexico, to California, then finally to Washington or New York State in the late spring.
 March through May is the best time to enjoy fresh asparagus, when the distance it has to travel is a little less.

 Vollmer Farm gets an early start on the tomato season with their greenhouse tomatoes.
 They’re picked vine-ripe and ready for your sandwiches and salads.
 Read more about the Vollmer Family.

 Vitamin- and mineral-rich dark leafy greens are a good addition to your diet year-round, but especially as we head into cold and flu season.
 As the weather cools, the local greens season ramps up.
 Right now we have plenty of kale and collards, two heavy hitters in the nutritious foods category.
 Our collards are coming from Cottle Farms and Uncle Henry’s Organics, both in Rose Hill, NC.
 Our kale is arriving from several different farms, including Nourishing Acres in Cedar Grove, NC.
 Read more.

 Local Organic Sweet Potatoes

-The first sweet potatoes are here after being in the ground the entire summer and then left to cure for a week or two in pack houses.
+We have organic NC sweet potatoes year round!
+They’re in the ground the entire summer, harvested in the fall, and left to cure for a week or two in pack houses.
 Close to 100 percent of our sweet potatoes come from North Carolina, specifically Triple J Produce in Sims, NC.
 Read more.